Charles23333333/ThinkPad-X1C6-Hackintosh/README.md

 **YogaSMC Kext** and **EC ssdt for X1C6** (though the name is the same, the functions differ from the other universal one) is included

 Just install YogaSMCNC.app to control the fan manually

+## Audio
+In Tahoe, Apple HDA is deprecated, but you can use OCLP to patch audio driver

+## WLAN
+This build is for Intel Wireless Card, if you use Broadcom, replace the kexts

+## SSD
+The original Samsung PM981 doesn't work with MacOS, please replace it.Tested with SK Hynix Gold P31